 Their ski lesson program is top-notch and they even offer childcare for parents who want a little time to shred alone.
 This, coupled with amazing terrain parks for all levels, will keep kids happy and engaged in the day.

 Not to mention, they have one of the slickest villages in all of Tahoe.
 Seriously.
-With ice skating, firepits with s’mores, a tubing hill, and endless dining options, it’s a great one-stop-shop for families.
+With ice skating, firepits with s’mores, one of the best tubing hills in Tahoe, and endless dining options, it’s a great one-stop-shop for families.

 Heavenly Mountain Resort